 Alaskan wilderness is one of the last remaining true wilderness areas on earth.
 It is the rugged land of endless space, dramatic landscapes, towering peaks and massive glaciers.
 Over 60% of this vast wilderness is protected by the Reserves and National Parks of Alaska.
 And because of Alaska’s vastness, this area represents more than half of the combined area of all National Parklands in the United States.

 Alaska’s wild landscapes are not limited to the National Parks, of course.
-Towns, like Haines, touted as the Adventure Capital of Alaska, give you a chance to experience Alaska’s rugged wilderness without sacrificing creature comforts.
+Towns like Haines or Whittier give you a chance to experience Alaska’s rugged wilderness from epic glaciers to abundant wildlife without sacrificing creature comforts.
+Alternatively, cruising along Alaska’s stunning coastline is one of the best ways to see Alaska.

-Despite the unforgiving climate in winter, Alaskan wilderness harbours a wealth of iconic wildlife from brown bears, wolves, caribou, and musk oxen to sea otters, killer whales and bald eagles.
+Despite the unforgiving climate in winter, the Alaskan wilderness harbours a wealth of iconic wildlife, from brown bears, wolves, caribou, and musk oxen to sea otters, killer whales and bald eagles.
 In fact, bear viewing is one of the most popular activities in Alaska.

 There are 8 National Parks in Alaska: Denali, Glacier Bay, Kenai Fjords, Katmai, Wrangell-St Elias, Gates of the Arctic, Kobuk Valley, and Lake Clark National Park.